 Step 3: Ok, done.
 It is as easy as you eat pizza.
-You have frozen your top row to see the top row when you are scrolling down.
+You have frozen your top row to see the top row while scrolling down.

 Freeze or Lock Multiple Rows – Example #2

 We have seen how to freeze the top row in the Excel worksheet.
-I am sure you had found it like a walk-in-the-park process; you did not even have to do anything special to freeze your top row.
+I am sure you found it a walk-in-the-park process; you did not have to do anything special to freeze your top row.
 But we can freeze multiple rows as well.
-So here you need to apply simple logic to freeze multiple rows in Excel.
+So here, you need to apply simple logic to freeze multiple rows in Excel.

-Step 1: You need to identify how many rows you need to freeze in the Excel worksheet.
+Step 1: Identify how many rows you need to freeze in the Excel worksheet.
 For an example, take the same data from the above example.

 Now I want to see the data of the product Carretera, i.e., from C2 cell to C7 cell all the time.
-Remember that I don’t just want to see the row, but I want to see the product and compare it with others as well.
+Remember that I don’t just want to see the row but to see the product and compare it with others.

 Place a cursor on the A8 cell.
-This means I want to see all the rows which are there above the 8th row.
+This means I want to see all the rows above the 8th row.

 Step 2: Remember we are not only freezing the top row, but we are freezing multiple rows at a time.
-Do not press ALT + W + F + R in a hurry; hold on for a moment.
+Do not press ALT + W + F + R in a hurry; hold on momentarily.

-After selecting the cell A8 under freeze panes, again select the option Freeze Panes under that.
+After selecting cell A8 under freeze panes, again select the option Freeze Panes under that.

-You can keep seeing all the 7 rows while scrolling down.
+You can keep seeing all 7 rows while scrolling down.